 King's has student bands and groups of all kinds.
 There are plenty of opportunities for students to play together or on their own at the regular open mic nights in King's bar and events in College such as end-of-term Mingles or the summer Funday.
 It's a good chance to practice performing informally amongst friends, and everyone appreciates the music and atmosphere.

-King's students organise their own club nights in the King's Bunker, and this includes the all-important choice of music!
-If you love dance music and want to be involved in selecting and inviting DJ's or being a DJ yourself, it is lots of fun.
-The King's Bunker Committee has the equipment and you'll be given all the support you need.
+King's students organise their own club nights in the King's Bunker, where you can invite DJ's or take a turn at being a DJ yourself.
+The King's Bunker Committee has the necessary equipment and you'll be given all the support you need.
 Whether you have a lot of experience already or are spinning the decks for the first time at King's, it's a great opportunity to share your enthusiasm and give your friends a fantastic night.

-As well as organising their own nights, the Ents (entertainment) officers also organise King's outings to events around Cambridge, such as concerts at the Junction or specific events at local clubs.
-The Mingles at the end of the first two terms and the King's Affair in the summer are larger events with multiple sources of live music and DJs in the different spaces around College as well as a silent disco in the Hall (the music is in your headphones).
+As well as organising their own nights, the Ents (Entertainment) Officers also organise King's outings to events around Cambridge, such as concerts at the Junction or specific events at local clubs.
+The Mingles at the end of the first two terms and the King's Affair in the summer are larger events with multiple sources of live music and DJs in the different spaces around College.